 - social media

-For organic search, we measure the number of organic search sessions, lead gen from organic search, non-branded keyword clicks and click-through rate per page.
+We measure the number of organic search sessions, lead gen from organic search, non-branded keyword clicks and click-through rate per page.

-For social media, we measure the number of social sessions, lead gen from social and number of shares.
+We measure the number of social sessions, lead gen from social and number of shares.

-For referrals, we measure referral sessions, lead gen from referrals and the number of inbound links.
+We measure referral sessions, lead gen from referrals and the number of inbound links.

 Every 3 months, we analyze this data to see what changes we need to make as we use content marketing to increase brand awareness.